 History and Theory of Architecture and Design

-This module is designed to covers the development of architecture, art and design from ancient times through to the present.
+This module is designed to cover the development of architecture, art and design from ancient times through to the present.
 Visual research, analysis and presentation techniques can be developed alongside text-based academic techniques.

 Architectural Design Projects